Why study at Xochicalco University?

 - Internationally-accredited (COMAEM, FIMPES) and included in the World Medical Directory

-- Bilingual, English dominant Tijuana campus and Traditional modality (Tijuana, Ensenada and Mexicali campuses).
+- Bilingual, English-dominant modalities (Tijuana, Mexicali campuses) and Traditional modalities (Tijuana, Ensenada and Mexicali campuses)

 Our Mission